ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 * 17-Nov-2020: Major Blazor.CEC library changes.
 Change to ViewManager from Router and new Component base implementation.
 * 28-Mar-2021: Major updates to Services, project structure and data editing.
 * 24-June-2021: revisions to data layers.
+* 06-Aug-2012: revisions to reflect the project and library remodelling to the domain model.